destyk/website/README.md

 `$ npm run build`

-Build all packages and applications.\
+Build the project.\
 It builds correctly in production mode and optimizes for the best performance.

-`$ npm run clean`

-Cleans up compile files.\
-Useful to run before building applications and packages.

-`$ cross-env GITHUB_AUTH=TOKEN npm run changelog`

-Forms changelog based on accepted PR.

-Changelog is based on the selected branch.
-Before each use of this command, you need to choose the desired branch for the correct construction of changelog.

-`$ npm run version:release`

-Generates and commits versions for packages and applications.\
-If the command fails, you should run the following commands:
-`$ git stash && lerna version --conventional-commits --yes`

-<b>⚠️ Used before publication for production versions.</b>

-`$ npm run version:staging`
+`$ npm run start`

-Generates and commits versions for packages and applications.\
-<b>⚠️ Used before publication for dev versions.</b>
+Running the current version project.\
+Launch of the production version of the project.

-`$ npm run publish:release`
+`$ npm run dev`

-Builds applications and packages, versioning (`npm run version:release`) and sending new versions of packages to npm repositories and commits versions to the github repository.
+Running the project in debug mode.\
+Ideal for development as it allows you to see all the changes you make on the fly.

-`$ npm run publish:staging`
+`$ npm run lint`

-Builds applications and packages, versioning (`npm run version:staging`) and sending new versions of packages to npm repositories and commits versions to the github repository.

-## Learn More

-@destyk/client - <a href="https://github.com/destyk/website/blob/stable/apps/client/README.md">Read more</a>
+Launching ESLint.\
+Code formatting based on prettier & eslint configs.